shadow9owo/YanSimSaveFilemngr/README.md

   so youre gonna have to save on tuesday and then close the game and then modify the values and then you should be good to go

-  or you can also try to modify the values on a loading screen before the game loads
+  or you can also try to modify the values on a loading screen before the game loads <br>
   (i didnt test that but it could work)

 tested with the jan 13th 2024 build